djungelorm/suplalite/README.md

  - Authentication of clients

 Configuration of the server is static, i.e. devices must be configured before starting the server.
-Clients do not need to be registed.
-Any client is allowed.
+Clients registration is not required -- any client is allowed to connect.

 See `examples/server.py` for an example.